xu-chiheng/cdt/ultragdb/Notes.md

 https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes

 If a repository contains more than one README file, then the file shown is chosen from locations in the following order: the .github directory, then the repository's root directory, and finally the docs directory.

+# Run tests

+If you want to run tests, do so as much as you like, enable github actions on your fork and then you can run all the tests you want.